filippobuletto/k8s-playground/README.md

     app: registry-ui
 ```

-Configure an ingress to access registry and ui:
+Configure an ingress to access registry and UI:

 ```yaml
 apiVersion: extensions/v1beta1